-Trenches 58-61
+Trenches 58-60

-These trenches were positioned south of Burroughs Road in an area previously suggested as the potential location of a moated enclosure.
-Excavation revealed only ridge-and-furrow, which was not visible at the surface, suggesting that the putative enclosure visible on LiDAR represents a post-medieval or early modern landscape modification that had subsequently levelled earlier earthworks.
+These trenches were positioned south of Burroughs Road in Area 7, where the LHER records the potential for a moated enclosure.
+Any earthworks here have been previously ploughed out.
+Excavation revealed only remnant furrows, suggesting that the putative enclosure visible as cropmarks represents a post-medieval or early modern landscape modification that had subsequently levelled earlier earthworks.